nodesmith/aion-wiki/Build-your-Aion-network.md

 cd aion
 ```

-3. Check your environment settings are correct, including the Ant execute path, java execute PATH link to the JDK9 folder,and the JAVA_HOME.
+3. Check your environment settings are correct, including the Ant execute path, java execute PATH link to the JDK9 folder, and the JAVA_HOME.
 Then you should be able to build
 ```
 ant pack_build
 or